Ending dog breed discrimination against pit bull terriers and other dogs

 Breed-specific legislation (also known as BSL) refers to laws that ban or restrict certain types of dogs based simply on their appearance, usually because they are perceived as dangerous.

-As of 2019, 22 states (marked in orange on map below) have passed provisions against breed discriminatory legislation, and we’re working every day to increase that number.
+With the help of Best Friends’ advocacy team and animal advocates like you, as of 2019, 22 states have passed provisions against breed restrictions, and we’re working every day to increase that number.

 In 2021, Nevada and New York passed laws prohibiting breed restrictions by insurance companies.

 Here are some ways you can ensure that every dog gets a chance to have a safe and happy life:

 Join your local grassroots action team

 Join a local team of advocates to ensure that every dog gets a chance to have a safe and happy life.